 We are the owners of several federal service mark registrations including "Dollar Tree," the "Dollar Tree" logo, and the Dollar Tree logo with a "1."
 In addition, we own a registration for "Dollar Bill\$."
 We also acquired the rights to use trade names previously owned by Everything's A Dollar, a former competitor in the \$1.00 price point industry.
 Several trade names were included in the purchase, including the mark "Everything's \$1.00."
 We also own the logo mark for "Everything's \$1."
-With the acquisition of Deal\$, we became the owner of the trademark "Deal\$."
-With the acquisition of Dollar Giant, we became the owner of the trademark "Dollar Giant" and others in Canada.
-With the acquisition of Family Dollar, we became the owners of the trademarks "Family Dollar," "Family Dollar Stores" and other names and designs of certain merchandise sold in Family Dollar stores, such as "Family Gourmet," "Family Pet," "Kidgets" and "Outdoors by Design."
+With the acquisition of Dollar, we became the owner of the trademark "Dollar Giant," and others in Canada.
+With the acquisition of Family Dollar, "Family Dollar," "Family Dollar," "Family Dollar Stores" and other names and designs of certain merchandise sold in Family Dollar stores, such as "Family Gourmet," "Family Pet," "Kidgets" and "Outdoors by Design."
 We have federal trademark registrations for a number and variety of private labels that we use to market many of our product lines.
 Our trademark registrations have various expiration dates; however, assuming that the trademark registrations are properly maintained and renewed, they have a perpetual duration.